jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/look-inside-oss/index.md

 indeed free in
 price](https://opensource.com/education/12/7/clearing-open-source-misconceptions)."
-Therefore, it is often requested that the copyright be attributed to the creator(s) and that `OSS` quality be preserved when distributed.
+Therefore, it is often requested that the copyright be attributed to the creator(s) and that OSS quality be preserved when distributed.

-In fact, many organizations have achieved success selling consulting, [support](https://opensource.com/resources/what-open-source), and [training](https://www.iot-now.com/2015/12/14/39527-open-source-security-through-transparency/) services related to the use of their `OSS`.
+In fact, many organizations have achieved success selling consulting, [support](https://opensource.com/resources/what-open-source), and [training](https://www.iot-now.com/2015/12/14/39527-open-source-security-through-transparency/) services related to the use of their OSS.
 [Some companies](https://opensource.com/education/12/7/clearing-open-source-misconceptions) have chosen to sell exemptions to the terms of their licenses.
 In other cases, some products recommend other complementary products or services.
-Other times, `OSS` creators rely only on donations.
+Other times, OSS creators rely only on donations.

 ## OSS licenses and security

-On the legal side, licenses are not only provided for proprietary software; they also apply to `OSS`.
+On the legal side, licenses are not only provided for proprietary software; they also apply to OSS.
 The rights to examine, copy, alter, and distribute are [stipulated in those licenses](https://www.campussource.de/org/opensource/docs/schwed.studie.pdf).
 [Licenses](https://opensource.com/resources/what-open-source) determine